getporter/operator/README.md

 # Inspect the installation

-If you have your local Porter configuration file pointed to the in-cluster mongodb server, you can use Porter directly to check the status of an installation.
+With your local Porter configuration file pointed to the in-cluster mongodb server, you can use Porter directly to check the status of an installation.

 Expose the in-cluster mongodb server on the default mongo porter: 27017.